avishaan/codehatcher.github.io/_posts/2014-09-18-style-method-chaining-js.md

 title: "Method Chaining in JS Style Opinion"
 excerpt: "A more definitive answer to the indent style of chaining multiple methods in Javascript for easier readability."
 categories:
-  - JS
+  - programming
 tags:
-  - Reference
+  - Javascript
-  - JS
+  - opinion
 toc: true
 toc_sticky: true
 ---